wdunn001/EntityFrameworkPaginateCore/README.md

 ```

 BAM! paginated output with sorting and filtering you can exclude sorts and filters as there is an overload for each

+if you need pagination for .net 4.5.2 go [here](https://github.com/harshwPro/EntityFrameworkPaginate)